nhgritctran/PheTK/docs/tutorials/README_FIRST.md

 ## Available Tutorials

+ALl the notebooks were run in a 16CPU 104GB RAM VM on the _All of Us_ Researcher Workbench.

 ### 1. [APOE PheWAS - Logistic Regression](v0.2.1%20APOE%20PheWAS%20-%20Logistic%20Regression%20-%20release%20candidate.ipynb)
 This comprehensive tutorial walks through a complete PheWAS analysis using logistic regression, including detailed explanations of data preparation, covariate selection, and result visualizations.